mac-gallagher/PopBounceButton/README.md

     ```

 ## Customization
-Since PopBounceButton is esentially a UIButton wrapper, you can customize your PopBounceButton in the same way you would customize a UIButton (the one exception is adding shadows, see below).
-You can also customize the animations to suit your specific project needs.
+Since PopBounceButton is essentially a UIButton wrapper, it can be customized in exactly the same manner (the only exception is adding shadows, see below).
+You can also customize the animations to suit your project's needs.

 ### Animation Settings